danielzanzao/danielzanzao/README.md

 - 🌱 I’m currently learning C, java and python
 - 💞️ I’m looking to collaborate on freelancer projects and trainee oportunities to increase my knowlege in many languages
 - 📖 I'm currently Graduating in Bachelor in Computer Science at CEFET-Maracanã
-- ✉️ How to reach me:danielzanzao@hotmail.com or at my instagram @danielzanzao
+- ✉️ How to reach me: ddsm2003@gmail.com or at my instagram @danielzanzao